 How Do You Qualify for an Emotional Support Animal?

 The eligibility requirements for an assistance animal, such as an ESA, are that you have a diagnosed emotional or mental disability and that an emotional support animal would be an effective part of your treatment plan.
-There are numerous mental and emotional conditions that may be eligible for an ESA:
+Numerous mental and emotional conditions may be eligible for an ESA:

 There are many other mental or emotional disabilities that an emotional support animal may be able to help.
 The key is to get your condition diagnosed by an LMHP or physician and to discuss your symptoms with them to determine whether an ESA would help.